-Management Company FundRock Management Company S.A.
+FundRock Management Company S.A.

-Mature Economies

-Shall mean an economy that has reached an advanced stage of development characterised by slowing GDP growth, low population growth and an investment mix weighted more towards consumption and quality of life, and less towards infrastructure and other fixed asset projects.
+Mature Economies Shall mean an economy that has reached an advanced stage of development characterised by slowing GDP growth, low population growth and an investment mix weighted more towards consumption and quality of life, and less towards infrastructure and other fixed asset projects.

-Member State

-A Member State of the European Union.
-The States that are contracting parties to the agreement creating the European Economic Area other than the Member States of the European Union, within the limits set forth by this Agreement and related acts, are considered as equivalent to Member States of the European Union.
+Member State A Member State of the European Union.
+The States that are contracting parties to the agreement creating the European Economic Area other than the Member States of the European Union, within the limits set forth by this Agreement and related acts, are considered as equivalent to Member States of the European which was replaced by RESA on 1 June 2016.